AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - Matches a single pattern conditionally

-- Executes only when the pattern matches
+- Follows assignment Order

+  - Pattern = value
+  - Cannot be swapped

-- All other cases are ignored
+- All other cases are implicitly ignored

 .. code:: rust